 How Is Coccydynia Diagnosed?

-- Clinical examination of the coccyx, pelvis, and surrounding structures
+- Clinical examination of the coccyx and pelvis

-- X-ray of the coccyx to evaluate alignment, fractures, or deformity
+- X-ray to evaluate alignment, fractures, or deformity

 - MRI when soft tissue inflammation or other pathology is suspected

-- Diagnostic injections to confirm the coccyx as the primary pain source
+- Diagnostic injections to confirm the coccyx as the pain source

 What Are the Treatment Options?